 Detection Time By Urine Test

-When you are tested for cocaine, or cocaethylene, by a urine test, you can typically expect it to detect cocaine in your system for about two to four days.
+When you are tested for cocaine, or cocaethylene, a urine test can typically detect crack cocaine in your system for about two to four days.

 However, if you abuse cocaine frequently and in large amounts, then a urine test may be able to detect cocaethylene for up to 14 days.